DataDog/integrations-extras/f5-distributed-cloud/README.md

 **Step 2: Configure global log receiver properties** Do the following in the Global Log Receiver section:

-- Enter a name in the metadata section.
-Optionally, set labels and add a description.
+1. Within the Global Log Receiver section, enter a name in the metadata section.
+Optional: set labels and add a description.
-- Select Request Logs or Security Events for the Log Type field.
-The request logs are set by default.
+2. Select Request Logs or Security Events for the Log Type field.
+Note: Request logs are set by default.
-- Select events to be streamed based on namespace from the following options:
+3. Select events to be streamed based on namespace from the following options:
-    - Select logs from current namespace - streams logs from the shared namespace.
+	3a.
+Select logs from current namespace - streams logs from the shared namespace.
-    - Select logs from all namespaces - streams logs from all namespaces.
+	3.b Select logs from all namespaces - streams logs from all namespaces.
-    - Select logs in specific namespaces - streams logs from specified namespaces.
+	3.c Select logs in specific namespaces - streams logs from specified namespaces.
 Enter the namespace name in the displayed namespaces list.
-Use Add item button to add more than one namespace.
-Namespaces provide logical grouping and isolation of objects within a distributed cloud tenant.
+To add more than one namespace, select Add item.
+Note: Namespaces provide logical grouping and isolation of objects within a distributed cloud tenant.
-- Select Datadog for the Receiver Configuration box.
-Configure following for the Datadog receiver:
+4. Select Datadog for the Receiver Configuration box.
+Configure the following for the Datadog receiver:
-    - Provide the appropriate data Doc site name, (datadoghq.com) in this case.
-    - Provide a Datadog API key.

-![snapshot][4]
+ 	4.a Set the site name to datadoghq.com.
+	4.b Navigate to Datadog and [create an API key][8] within the organization settings.
+	4.c Copy the API key
+	4.d Navigate back to F5 and paste in the Datadog API key in the Datadog receiver fields.

 **Optional Step 3: Configure advanced settings** Advanced settings include configuring batch options and TLS.
 You can apply limits such as maximum number of messages bytes or timeout for a batch of logs to be sent to the receiver.